 - 1. Specify a unique DataSource ID attribute.
 The ID will be used to bind to visual components, and as a default name for object-relational (table) bindings and test data files. - 2.
 Specify a field element with a unique name (unique within the DataSource) for each field that will be used in a databound UI component. - 3.
 Specify a type attribute on each field element (see the code sample that follows for supported data types). - 4.
-Mark exactly one field with primaryKey="true".
+Mark a field with primaryKey="true".
 The primaryKey field must have a unique value in each data object (record) in a DataSource.
 A primaryKey field is not required for read-only DataSources, but it is a good general practice to allow for future add, update, or remove data operations.
+If you need multiple primary keys, see Chapter 10, Tips.